Last Updated on by

 - Dual Switch: The NuBryte is not compatible with ceiling fans or multi-way switches.
 If you don’t have any single-pole light switches without a ceiling fan in your house then that’s going to be a problem.

-- Expense: In order to have one of these devices in every room of my apartment I would have to spend close to $600 (as of this writing).
+- Expense: In order to have one of these devices in every room of my apartment I would have to spend a hefty amount.
 Further, one really does have to have at least two devices to take advantage of many of the NuBryte’s best features, such as communicating room-to-room.
 That said, I have heard that the folks behind NuBryte are coming out with relatively inexpensive smart light switches that extend the NuBryte’s abilities allowing homeowners to much less expensively extend the NuBryte network throughout their home.
 Be sure to check this listing for the latest deals on the NuBryte.

 - False Alarms: I didn’t have trouble with this when I tested the device, but I have heard that larger pets can trigger the alarm.